Sign in

 Pros of copper wiring

-• Conductivity.
-Copper wire is highly conductive and transfers electricity well.
+• Conductivity: Copper is highly conductive and proficient at transferring electric currents.

 Cons of copper wire